 A colloquium will be held on the basis of the submitted works and the project plan.
 Decisive for the awarding of a place of study is the proof of an autonomous artistic position, advanced technical and artistic abilities, the connectivity to current artistic developments as well as the basic practicability of the project plan within the given timeframe.

-The exact requirements for the works and the parts of the test can be viewed here:
+The exact requirements for the works and the parts of the test can be viewed here (Please note that the requirements may change for future aptitude tests.):

 If you have any questions regarding the enrolment process, please contact: